 For example, don’t expect people to only search for “spousal support lawyer”.
 They’ll also probably look for “alimony lawyer” or “alimony [insert your state’s name here]”.

 The same goes for many legal terms, such as “Chapter 11”, “custody”, “police brutality”.
-Many of your clients will search in common language.
+Many of your clients will search in common language or layman’s terms.

 Keyword analytics can show you exactly what people are looking for.
 Once you know, you can incorporate some of that language into your articles to capture that search traffic.
 We have keyword research tools that even show us the keywords that Google normally hides.